hayaAbdulaziz/Tic-Tac-Toe/README.md

 * As a user, I should not be able to continue playing once I win, lose, or tie
 * As a user, I should be able to play the game again without refreshing the page

- ### Document your planning and tell a story about your development process and problem-solving strategy.
+ ### Development process and problem-solving strategy.
 Building tables on which the game will be built then JavaScript and css code